 On your way to Tomar, you can pass through the Aqueduto dos Pegões.
 This impressive aqueduct with 180 arches connects the village of Pegões to the Convent of Christ in Tomar.
 Completed in the 17th century, it helped supply water to the monks living in the convent at the time.
-The structure is six-kilometres long, and if you’re not afraid of heights, you can take a stroll along the top, which goes up to 30 metres.
+The structure is six-kilometres long, and if you’re not afraid of heights, you can take a stroll along the top following a 30-metre-high stretch.

 Standing high above the town, the Convent of Christ is one of the best attractions in Tomar.
 For nearly seven centuries, Tomar was in the hand of the Knights Templar Order, and it was them who erected the imposing convent you see today.

 Founded in 1160, it continues to amaze visitors with its stone-carved walls and beautiful cloisters lined with tiles.
 Walking around it, you’ll notice a mix of architectural styles ranging from the Gothic to the Renaissance era.

 On the same grounds is the old Templar castle, one of the many defensive structures in Portugal built by the Order to protect the region from Moorish attacks.

 Stretching for 39 hectares, Mata Nacional dos Sete Montes is a large park that links the convent of Tomar to the old town.
 At the bottom part, there are curated gardens with trimmed shrubs and stone vases, and at the top, a woody path lined with cypress and oak trees.
 As you walk through the park, keep an eye out for the Charolinha, a mini replica of the Convent towers standing amid a water tank.